petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 # Changing Your Site's Appearance

-Liferay includes multiple feature for customizing your site's appearance, so you can create engaging and cohesive user experiences.
+Liferay has many ways to customize your site's appearance.
 Your site's favicon and theme are two of the first elements you may want to change.
 Themes set a default look and feel for your site, while the favicon is an icon that identifies your site in the user's browser tab.

 ## Changing Your Site's Favicon